ZeitOnline/briefkasten/deployment/freebsd/README.rst

 aws.conf – the main configuration file
 ======================================

-1. Create a copy from the provided example ``cp etc/aws.conf.sample etc/aws.conf``.
-Look inside it for details, it should be self explanatory.
+Create a copy from the provided example ``cp etc/aws.conf.sample etc/aws.conf``.

+You will (at least) need to provide values in the ``[ez-master:vm-master]`` section for the following keys:

+  - host
+  - port
+  - user
+  - fingerprint
+  - https_port

+And in the ``[macro:ez-base]`` section for these:

+	- ansible-fqdn
+	- approot_url
+	- editors
+	- admins
+	- mail_sender
+	- local_theme_path
+	- theme_name

+Look inside the file for details, it should be self explanatory.

 SSH public key